 Powell Marsh Wildlife Area

 Powell Marsh provides a parking area and vista lookout as well as dikes to walk along.
 A Great Wisconsin Birding & Nature Trail (Northwoods/Lake Superior region) site.
 View a variety of bird species such as waterfowl, Bitterns, shorebirds, great blue heron, songbirds, marsh hawks, eagles, sandhill cranes, Northern harrier, LeConte's sparrow, short-eared owl, Nelson's sharp tailed sparrow, sharp tailed grouse, Henslow's sparrow, Black Terns and more.
 Bring binoculars.
-No-entry refuge September 1 through December 31 during migration period.
+The 1800 acre wildlife refuge is No-entry September 1 through December 31 during migration period except deer hunting during gun season.
 Also popular for hunting.
-Powell Marsh is 12,300 acres; wildlife refuge is 1,800 acres.
+Powell Marsh is approximately 4,303 acres.
 Vista pool drawn occasionally to repair dikes, control vegetation and attract birds.

 USH 51 to Powell Road, then approximately 3 miles to overlook.